120-hour Advanced TESOL Certificate

 There are different ways to present or review a grammar topic.
 You need to be eclectic and decide what the best method for your students is, taking into account their level, age and interests, and the syllabus and textbook you are using.
 In this chapter you will learn some of the most common frameworks used in a Communicative Approach lesson.

-Chapter 6: How to Write a Lesson Plan
+Chapter 6: How to Write a PPP Lesson Plan

 Organizing your ideas, knowing the steps to follow in a lesson, and having a clear objective of what you want your students to learn in the lesson are elements that will make your class successful.
 In this chapter you will be introduced to the techniques that are required to write a professional lesson plan, so that you can apply these techniques to teaching the four skills that students need to develop in order to communicate in the target language: speaking and writing (productive skills); and listening and reading (receptive skills).

-In this chapter you will learn the fundamental features for successfully instilling vocabulary knowledge in students.
+In this chapter you will learn the fundamental skills for teaching vocabulary lessons.

 Many teachers think that a listening activity is just playing a tape, asking comprehension questions or using true and false activities.
 “The lesson is over!
 My students have done listening!”
 No learning process was involved in such a listening lesson.
 In this chapter you will learn how to effectively teach listening skills.